 The environmental implications of the Group's activities exploring for shale gas utilising drilling and completion techniques, such as horizontal drilling and hydraulic fracturing are subject to significant controversy and public debate.
 Given technologies are rapidly developing, their environmental implications may not be fully understood, and research into their effects is still ongoing.
-Speculation surrounds the possible effects of hydraulic fracturing on water aguifers (due to either the chemicals used in fracking fluids or gases released from the shales), contribution to seismic activity and disruption to local ecosystems amongst other things.
+Speculation surrounds the possible effects of hydraulic fracturing on water aquifers (due to either the chemicals used in fracking fluids or gases released from the shales), contribution to seismic activity and disruption to local ecosystems amongst other things.
 The controversy surrounding the environmental implications of shale gas exploration has led to opposition from significant sections of the public as well as certain legislative and regulatory initiatives aimed at restricting these activities.
 The outcome of the moratorium in the Northern Territory, Australia, resulted in 135 recommendations requiring legislative and regulation changes.
 While there are additional costs as a result of these legislative and regulatory changes, the Group cannot be certain of all costs at this time given certain changes have not been fully enacted.
-In South Africa, a moratorium on shale gas exploration was imposed in February 2011 but was subsequently lifted in 2015 with the introduction of gazetted regulations, however on 18 October 2017, the Eastern Cape High Court held that the Minister lacked the authority to promulgate the Regulations for Petroleum Exploration and Production.
-The Minister indicated they would review the outcome of the High Court ruling and would decide on how to proceed.
+In South Africa, a moratorium on shale gas exploration was imposed in February 2011 but was subsequently lifted in 2015 with the introduction of gazetted regulations, however on 18 October 2017, the Eastern Cape High Court held that the Minister lacked the authority to promulgate the Regulations for

+Petroleum Exploration and Production.
 On 4 July 2019, the Supreme Court of Appeal upheld the decision of the High Court principally because the Minister of Mineral Resources was not authorised to make the regulations.
 The provision of the MPRDA on which the Minister relied to make the regulations had been repealed in 2013 and therefore no longer existed.
 Similar restrictions have been introduced in other European countries and in various regions of Canada and the United States.
 Any further restrictions on these activities in Australian and South Africa, or the introduction of such restrictions in other locations in which the Group operates (including a prohibition on hydraulic fracture stimulation), would make shale gas exploration and production unviable due to a lack of presently-existing alternative technologies, and could prevent the Group from being able to profitably develop its interests.